. . . : : History / David’s Bio, Background & Achievements

 “Vinson’s career is the fulfillment of what desktop futurists were promising in the early 90s: the emphasis on the artist, not the facility.”

-Customer Feature | BLACKMAGIC DESIGN / Case Studies
+— Customer Feature | BLACKMAGIC DESIGN / Case Studies

 “David consistently branded dozens of exhibition catalogs and texts over the course of his 19-year alliance with the Georgia Museum of Art for artists spanning nearly every genre.
 Most years we won multiple awards including Gold and Best of Show at the Southeastern Museums Conference.”

-Bonnie Ramsey | GMOA / Director of Publications & Public Relations
+— Bonnie Ramsey | GEORGIA MUSEUM OF ART / Director of Publications & Public Relations

 “Every time I’m in a position to hire a new designer, I say “I’m looking for a David Vinson.”
 Without a doubt, David is one of the most talented designers I’ve ever met, both technically and creatively.
 We’ve hired David for projects at CBS3 where the deadlines would have been impossible for others to meet.
 Not only did he meet the deadlines, he delivered work that blew us away.
-He’s more than just a great designer.
-He’s honest, straightforward, personable, and demonstrates exceptional character.
+He is more than just a great designer.
+He is honest, straightforward, personable, and demonstrates exceptional character.
 If you’re lucky enough to have him on your team, lock the door and throw away the key.”

-Ken Keagy | SIMMER CREATIVE / Principal & Design Director
+— Ken Keagy | SIMMER CREATIVE / Principal & Design Director

 “It is always a pleasure to work with David and Outpost Pictures.
 His creative insights and knowledge in motion design makes for exceptional creative concepts and a great finished product.
 David is always on-time and professional in his delivery of creative assets.
 From initial concepts all the way through comps and animation production, David can always be counted on for outstanding work.
-David is a trusted design resource for our company and we would highly recommend his talents for any design project, no matter the size or scope.”
+David is a trusted design resource for our company and we would highly recommend his talents for any design project no matter the size or scope.”

-Brett Stacy | MAXMEDIA / Associate Creative Director
+— Brett Stacy | MAXMEDIA / Associate Creative Director

 “David knows how to develop and deliver fantastic creative.
 I had the pleasure of working with David on numerous projects and was always amazed at the digital magic he created.
 From incredible graphic design, to unbelievable promotional imagery, David helped deliver on the brand evolution and on many program marketing projects.
 He approached every initiative with a passion for design, was easy to work with, and was a fun guy to be around.”

-Paul Greenberg | YP / Executive Director of Marketing
+— Paul Greenberg | YP / Executive Director of Marketing

-“While at the Weather Channel, I have hired, rehired and used David Vinson as an external vendor.
+“While at the Weather Channel, I have hired, rehired, and used David as an external vendor.
 He is a creative professional of extraordinary talent.
 David has a clear understanding of branding and provides solutions that work within the overall creative strategy of the brand.
 He possesses an infectious creative energy and consistently provides an abundance of outstanding solutions for each assignment.
 I cannot provide a higher recommendation and if given the chance, I would not hesitate in hiring David again.”

-Rick Booth | NESN / Director of Creative Services
+— Rick Booth | NEW ENGLAND SPORTS NETWORK / Director of Creative Services

 Tools of the Trade

-CDVII . . .
+CDV11 . . .
 1DENT1TY 407 . . .
 ACT1VATED 1NTU1T1ON . . .
 LUCKY 27 . . .
 COSMIC NUMBER 3

 Artist . . : Thinker : . .
-Dreamer . . : Polymath : : : Modest Psychic of Magenta Sea . : .
-Batman
+Dreamer . . : Polymath : : : INFJ . : : : Modest Psychic of Magenta Sea . : .

 While aboard The Bantu Wind, Marion wipes the grimy mirror and then quickly flips it over.
 “Waaahhh!”
 Indy wearily glances over at Marion: “It’s not the years, honey, it’s the mileage.”